mallik18/GeolocationEncoding/README.md

 Converts given Address to Geo Coordinates of Latitude and Longitude

-[ Running the Application on Linux O.S: ]
+[ Running the Application on Linux O.S ]

 1. Clone the application on your device.